etingof/talks/devconf-outreachy/source/index.rst

 Psychologically:

 * Understand the psychological setting, be aware of the biases
 * Consider being a co-researcher with your intern, rather than a master-apprentice
 * Promote friendliness, awesomeness and curiosity

 ..
 Things to talk about ^ (dtantsur)

+  Mentorship can be difficult, but rewarding.

+  You are likely to stay engaged with the intern on a daily basis, making sure they are not stuck and keep challenged.
+This requires time and dedication.

+  Considering the many moving parts in OpenStack, it is easy to get distracted from one project to the other.
+This is also prompted by long-pending reviews.
+Keep the intern focused on their goals is one of the things to keep an eye on.

+  Good mentors should help intern to network with community through IRC chat, code reviews.
+Building community is the goal here.

+  Being remote, it may be hard to read intern's mind.
+We, humans, are good at building the substitute for the insufficient perception with our biases.
+That's a thing to stay away from.

+  No matter how experienced one could be, there will always be areas in the contemporary technology where the mentors may not know much.
+  Therefore sometimes we think of the mentorship as of a research collaboration, not so much as a benevolent master / submissive apprentice kind of interaction.

+  After all, the internship should be a positive and fun experience.

 Signs of a successful intern
 ----------------------------

-* Has a track record playing with computers
+* Has a track record of playing with computers
 * Researched the project they apply
 * Reasonable expectations e.g. open source quirks